Pandidoux/Minecraft-Server-Template/README.md

 # Minecraft-Server-Template
-A simple template directory for Minecraft servers (subject to changes)
+A simple template directory for Minecraft servers

+Code repository subject to changes, download the [releases](https://github.com/Pandidoux/Minecraft-Server-Template/releases) section for stable versions.

-# What you got ?
+# What each scripts do ?
-## setup_server.sh
-- Setup your server (build, auto accept eula, run a first start)
 ## start.sh
 - Start your server.
-- Can restart your server in case of shutdown.
+- Can restart your server in case of shutdown or crash.
 - Restart your server when server crash (based on server.jar exit code).
-- Detect boot-loop crash to stop the script automaticaly (based on recurent amount of crashs within a certain time window).
+- Detect boot-loop crash to stop the script automaticaly (based on recurent amount of crashs within a defined time window).
-- Different parameters to run on different OS / environnement.
+- Different parameters to run on multiple OS / environnement.
 ## backup.sh
 - Backup specified files and folder of your server
 - Handle EssentialsX `/backup` command (dont pause the script) if `--essentials` parameter is specified for the command in the plugin confuguration